dbrtk/nlp/README.md

 cd
 ```
 5. Create a directory where nlp will store some data and save text files.
-6. One of the requirements of nlp is nltk (Natural Language Toolkit); it will be installed along with other packages.
-But it is imoportant to download the nltk-data.
-Download nltk_data:
+6. One of the requirements is nltk (Natural Language Toolkit); it will be installed along with other packages.
+But it is imoportant to download nltk_data:
 ```
+. env/bin/activate
 python -m nltk.downloader all
 ```
 OR
 ```
+. env/bin/activate
 python -m nltk.downloader all -d /path/to/nltk_data

 ```